 Fire/evacuation practice drills are carried out at least once a term, day and night time for day students and boarders, and during school holidays for residential or Summer School visits.
-Lock down procedure practices are carried out at least once a term.
 These sirens are played to the school staff and students termly using an announcement over the phone tannoy system, to ensure all can identify the difference in sounds.
 Details of evacuation practices are arranged between the Head and the Bursar/Head of Maintenance.
 A log is recorded and kept by the Head of Maintenance.